lachieggg/SecureJournal/README.md

 # SecureJournal
-A Python library intended for encrypting a journal
+A Python library for encrypting a journal

 To get started, clone.
 There are a couple of dependencies